stephenmac7/jcore/README.md

 Runs text through [Kuromoji](https://github.com/atilika/kuromoji), a Japanese morphlogical analyzer and cleans up the results.
 Also has support for furigana generation.

 ### Using jcore
 There's not much to it at the moment.
-This example program shows the aquisition of a sentence:
+This example program shows how get a sentence:
 ```scala
 import com.stephenmac7.jcore.UnidicImporter